Amy-yanqing/ConnectSpace/README.md

 ## Deployment

-This project is production-ready and can be deployed to platforms like Heroku, Railway, or Render.
+This project is production-ready and deployed on Render.
 The build process automatically handles frontend compilation and serves static files.
+The live demo is available at: https://connectspace-cvg8.onrender.com/

 ## Technical Highlights